codemachine8/Unfold-AI/README.md

 <h2>Store your API key securely:</h2>

-<p>Your API key is securely saved for your peace of mind in a .env file locally and will not be shared to anyone.</p>
+<p>Your API key is securely saved for your peace of mind in a .env file locally and will not be shared with anyone.</p>

 <p>*Unfold AI extension is absolutely <strong>FREE</strong>, but certain artificial intelligence provider APIs it uses may require payment.
 Please refer to the app&#39;s installation instructions for further details.</p>